kugurst/git-lunch-and-learn/git-recitation-notes.md

 Deleted branch new-story (was 5bbe17a).
 ```

-- Let's go ahead and recrete that branch:
+- Let's go ahead and recr3ate that branch:

 ```
 $ git branch new-story